 Thank you!~ I have a whole FAQ on supplies here.
 Hope that helps.
 It is super important to try as many styles as possible, combining techniques until you find your own.

-escapismtorefresh-deactivated20 asked: Have you ever thought of doing graphic novels?
+escapismtorefresh-deactivated20 said: Have you ever thought of doing graphic novels?

 Originally i wanted to be a graphic novelist when I was in college, but fell in love with painting more.
 I’d definitely still consider making one.
 I have plenty of stories inside me to tell. ♥

-jasuumin-deactivated20130307 asked: YOUR STYLE IS SO COOL, and you're portraits are awesome.
+jasuumin-deactivated20130307 said: YOUR STYLE IS SO COOL, and you're portraits are awesome.
 Pardon if this has been previously asked, but what would you say your largest influences to your art would be?

 Thanks!
 My favorite deceased artists are Gustav Klimt, Francisco de Goya, Henry Fuseli, Fragonard, and Frida Kahlo.